-Just look at all the people falling over themselves to buy the Apple Watch at the moment – another worthless piece of trash that nobody needs!
+Just look at all the people who fell over themselves to buy the Apple Watch – another worthless piece of trash that nobody needs!
 But it’s this kind of nonsense that gets us stuck in horrible jobs paying off garbage that we have no need for.

 I believe that so many personal ills in this world – debt, lack of health, lack of time – boil down to people not being able to be content with satisfying needs over wants.

 Eat because you need to (actual food that nourishes your body), not just because you want to.